snotwadd20/ClickerFramework/README.md

 --- STUFF THAT GOES ON BUTTONS ---
 (these do most of the work)

-- Buyable.cs - Put on a button (send DoPurchase) to make it a buyable.
+- Buyable.cs - Put on a button (send "Buy" message) to make it a buyable.
 Disables button if you can't afford it.
 Works with following scripts:
 - ClickForResource.cs - Use this on a button (send OnClick) if you want to click it to generate Resource.
 Works fine alongside Generators.
 - MultiplyResource - Use this on a button (send OnClick) to multiply the total Resource count by n when clicked.
 - RegisterMultiplier - Use this on a button (send OnClick) to add to the total global Tick or Click multiplier when clicked.